TYPE DESIGN INFORMATION PAGE last updated on Fri May 26 21:57:20 EDT 2017

 Cyreal is a type foundry with expertise in both Latin and Cyrillic scripts.
 Its founders are lecturers at the British Higher School of Art and Design in Moscow.
 They are

 There are several studios in the world called Deep Blue.
 This one is located in Ankara, Turkey, and offers professional vector format font services.
 At Graphic River, one can buy some of Deep Blue's fonts.
-These include Vicasso (2012), Equilibrium (2013), [Google] [More] ⦿
+These include Vicasso (2012), Equilibrium (2013).
+On Behance, we read that the designer is the Torbit Mine, Columbia, Canada-based Kevin Portman.
+Elsewhere, the designer of Vicasso is identified as Ramzi Abdulbari (Dammam, Saudi Arabia).
+[Google] [More] ⦿

 Graphic designer in Istanbul, who created these typefaces: